 2) How is the lead component recycled?

-During the recycling phase of used lead, the majority of impurities is filtered-out through the molten lead process and is then formed into lead ingots for use in the manufacturing of various products.
+During the recycling phase of used lead, most impurities are filtered out through the molten lead process.
+It is then formed into lead ingots for use in the manufacturing of various products.

 3) How is the polypropylene case recycled?

-The battery polypropylene cases and lids are recycled by being chipped into numerous small pieces which are then used in the manufacturing of garden planters, pots and rubbish bins, e.t.c.
+The battery polypropylene cases and lids are recycled by being chipped into numerous small pieces, which are then used to manufacture garden planters, pots and rubbish bins, e.t.c.

 What are the current car battery recycling and environmental guidelines?

 If your community allows a pickup of recyclables at bins placed along curbs, do not dump your old batteries with these items.
-Batteries require special attention for recycling and curbside bins are not the proper place for them.
-It is better to look for recycling centers that are set up in many parts of your locality, usually at shops, car dealers and even designated areas.
+Batteries require special attention for recycling, and curbside bins are not the proper place for them.
+It is better to look for recycling centres set up in many parts of your locality, usually at shops, car dealers and even designated areas.

 Some car repair shops do accept batteries for recycling.
 Check with your local mechanic or auto-electrician to see whether they recycle and not merely dispose of them.
 Some may also work with third-party car battery recycling companies and act as collection centres for them.